wendyverdonk93/docs/content/guides/getting-started/_index.md

 {{< br >}}

 ## Step 2: Set up your MultiSafepay Control
 After successfully creating a test account, it is time to set up your MultiSafepay Control.
-With MultiSafepay Control, you can generate your API key, add your website, monitor transactions, configure payouts, generate reports, and more.
+With MultiSafepay Control, you can generate your API key, monitor transactions, configure payouts, generate reports, and more.

-Before you can start building your integration, you need to add your website to generate an API key.
+Before you can start building your integration, add your website to your MultiSafepay Control to generate an API key.
 To do this, follow these steps:

 1. [Log in](https://testmerchant.multisafepay.com/) to your MultiSafepay Control
 2. Navigate to *Settings* --> *Website settings*
 3. Click *Website wizard* and add your domain

 Your test account is now linked to your website.
-Click on your website in the [Website settings](https://testmerchant.multisafepay.com/sites) and copy the API key to start building your integration.
+Navigate to the [website settings](https://testmerchant.multisafepay.com/sites), click your website, and copy the API key to start building your integration.

 [**Read more about setting up your MultiSafepay Control**](/tools/multisafepay-control/add-website/)